user1711202/NOVEMBER2023/README.md

 ## Accuracy Metrics for Imbalanced-ImageNet-100 and VTAB

-SSL variants and the "Supervised" baselines have been pretrained on ImageNet-100, while the "Supervised-Large" baselines on ImageNet-1k.
-All have been subsequently finetuned on the respective downstream dataset(s), before evaluation on the corresponding test sets.
-The overall best accuracy per downstream dataset is highlighted in bold; if it is from a non-SSL approach, then the best SSL method's accuracy is underlined.

 | Pretraining          | Imbalanced-IN-100 | VTAB-Natural | VTAB-Specialized | VTAB-Structured |
 | -------------------- | ----------------- | ------------ | ---------------- | --------------- |